The play 'The Tempest' was about the Spanish Armada's destruction.

 The King of Spain never trusted the Parma family after that but his sister or wife didn't believe the love affair or the negotiations, so it split the rulers of the entire Spanish empire, right through the center of the royal family.
 The love affair was Queen Elizabeth's idea after I finished the play.
 So I thought it out and wrote the love affair into the background of the play.
 I thought first I was crazy to do this rewrite for the queen and that went on for two weeks and then I thought she was crazy for about two seconds and then I thought the right thoughts again about me being crazy to do it and boy did that love affair work magic in everybody mind in Spain.
 That Queen Elizabeth sure knew her quarry didn't she?]

-Many of the Spanish clergy railed against Elizabeth because of her making the storm and really upset half of Europe.
+Many of the Spanish clergy railed against Elizabeth because of her making the storm and that really upset half of Europe.
 The Catholic half of Europe.
-It totally backfired since we planned for all this propaganda to be unleashed on the queen.
+It totally backfired since we planned for a lot of propaganda to be unleashed on the queen.

 After the correct amount of time had passed according to Queen Elizabeth's calendar she issued commands to start the next part of the plan.
 Then the English politicians and ambassadors got into the act.
 They told every one that would listen to them and many others as well that Elizabeth was a saint and not a witch.
 It is those of God such as Jesus, Elijah and Moses who can command the weather.
 The Bible never ascribes natural phenomenon to the devil.
 Evil and the devil have no power at all over forces of nature.
 They can only deceive humans.